 Too Much Information Guy

 These types will share every intimate detail of their lives with complete strangers.
 Medical procedures, incontinence issues, a rocky divorce – anything goes.
 Listening to this type makes me feel like a nurse or a psychologist.
 I always feel like I should be seated in a leather chair while jotting notes on a yellow legal pad.
 Be grateful that I’m not your therapist.
-If I were, I would probably have suggested some rather unorthodox ways of treating your issues.
-Tissue?
+If I were, I would probably suggest a few unorthodox ways of treating your issues.

-Being it’s another election year (oh goody), Political Pete is out trudging the campaign trail in massive numbers.
+Being that it’s another election year (oh goody), Political Pete is out trudging the campaign trail in massive numbers.
 He enjoys collecting bumper stickers and yard signs, spreading political e-mails, and trying to convert citizens of the opposite party.
 Most of these idiots don’t have a clue what they’re talking about, but that doesn’t stop them from trying to sound like a fox news correspondent.
 Flinging mud and spreading false information is what Political Pete does best.
-If you are approached by him, avoid eye contact at all cost.